Hermippe (moon)

 Hermippe is about 4 kilometres in diameter, and orbits Jupiter at an average distance of 21,500,000 kilometers in about 630 days, at an inclination of 151° to the ecliptic (149° to Jupiter's equator), in a retrograde direction and with an eccentricity of 0.2290.

-It was named in August 2003 by the IAU, after Hermippe, a lover of Zeus (Jupiter).
+It was named in August 2003 by the International Astronomical Union, after Hermippe, a lover of Zeus (Jupiter).

 Hermippe belongs to the Ananke group, retrograde irregular moons which orbit Jupiter between 19.3 and 22.7 Gm, at inclinations of roughly 150°.